feldera/feldera/docs/docs/sql/string.md

 Trailing spaces are removed when converting a character value to one of the other string types.
-Note that trailing spaces are semantically significant in character varying and text values, and when using pattern matching, that is LIKE and regular expressions.
+Note that trailing spaces are semantically significant in character varying and text values, and when using pattern matching (e.g., LIKE  and regular expressions).

 ## String constants (literals)